Apply for Residency

 Interviews

-Selection and appointments
+Selection and Appointments

-The Department of Orthopaedic Surgery selects and appoints residents in accordance with the University of California and GME policy, and in compliance with all Federal and State laws.
+The UCSF Department of Orthopaedic Surgery selects and appoints residents in accordance with the University of California and GME policy, and in compliance with all Federal and State laws.

 The Department only reviews applications received through the Electronic Residency Application Service (ERAS).